 It was a bit of an uphill battle for me to sort out how to make a yule log at home!
 But I sorted out a list of a few of the hiccups I made along the way, so you can skip past my woes and get straight to enjoying this delicious cake!

-This cake is super thin, so it bakes in 10 to 12 minutes.
-It shouldn’t really take longer than 15 minutes at most.
-To test the doneness, your can check with a skewer inserted into the center, and it should come out clean.
+This cake is super thin.
+It can go from perfectly moist to cake cracker in the blink of an eye.
+To test the doneness, you can check with a skewer inserted into the center, and it should come out clean.
 You can also give the center of the cake a gentle poke, and it should spring back.

 Turn the cake onto a powdered sugar or cocoa powder dusted towel or piece of parchment paper: This cake loves to stick!
 So you do need either powdered sugar or cocoa powder to help avoid sticking.
 Either one works fine.

-Roll the cake while hot: Rolling the cake warm means it’ll remember the shape of the roll, and help prevent cracks along the top of your yule log!
-As it cools, it’ll firm up slightly, which makes it more and more difficult to roll.
+Roll the cake while hot: Rolling the cake warm means it'll remember the shape of the roll, and help prevent cracks when it comes time to fill and do the final roll!
+As it cools, it'll firm up slightly, which makes it more and more difficult to roll without this step.

-Cool the cake on a wire rack: This helps prevent condensation from forming on the bottom of your cake, which can make it a bit soggy.
+Cool the cake on a wire rack: This helps prevent condensation from forming on the bottom of your cake, which can make it soggy.

 Chocolate Yule Log Recipe (Chocolate Bûche de Noël Recipe)